Regenerative Medicine and Surgery 1-Week Course

 Students are also introduced to regenerative medicine ethics, entrepreneurship, federal regulations and current research areas.

-Regenerative Medicine and Surgery (REGS 5200) is a required course for all Regenerative Science Training Program doctoral students and an optional selective for first-year or second-year Mayo Clinic medical students.
+Regenerative Medicine and Surgery (REGS 5200) is a required course for all doctoral students in the Regenerative Sciences Ph.D.
+Program and an optional selective for first-year or second-year Mayo Clinic medical students.
 Other doctoral students may also choose to take the course for credit.

 There are no prerequisites.
 However, enrollment at each campus is limited to five doctoral students a term.
 Enrollment of nondegree and master's degree students is only by permission of the course directors.

 Regenerative Medicine and Surgery Course Highlights